 We do not set limitations on the percentage of our mortgage asset portfolio composed of properties located in any one area (whether by state, zip code or other geographic measure).
 Concentration in any one area increases our exposure to the economic and natural hazard risks associated with that area.
-As of December 31, 2000, 53% of the loans included in securitizations in which we hold residual interests are secured by properties in California.
-Certain parts of California have experienced an economic downturn in past years and have suffered in the past the effects of certain natural hazards.
+We estimate that a high concentration of the loans included in securitizations in which we hold residual interests are secured by properties in California and Florida.
+Certain parts of California and Florida have experienced an economic downturn in past years and have suffered in the past the effects of certain natural hazards.

-We may experience losses related to our recourse obligations
+Potential losses related to recourse obligations